2023 Most Popular Communications Technology/Support Bachelor's Degree Schools in Florida

 Women make up 56% of the communications technologies and support majors at the school.

-Read full report on Communications Technologies & Support at Indian River State College
+Full Communications Technologies & Support at Indian River State College Report

 A rank of #4 on this year’s list means Florida State College at Jacksonville is a great place for communications technologies and support students working on their bachelor’s degree.
-Located in the city of Jacksonville, FSCJ is a public college with a very large student population.
+Located in the city of Jacksonville, FSCJ is a public school with a fairly large student population.

 About 55% of the students majoring in communications technologies and support at the school are women while 45% are male.